-Cool, colorful, and stylish bands to pair with your Apple Watch | CNN Underscored
+Cool, colorful and stylish bands to pair with your Apple Watch | CNN Underscored

-Your Apple Watch does a lot from making calls to tracking workouts so it only makes sense you’d pair it with a cool band that serves not only function, but also fashion.
+Your Apple Watch does a lot from making calls to tracking workouts, so it only makes sense you’d pair it with a cool band that serves not only function but also fashion.

-Whether you’re looking for a sweatproof option for exercising or a sleek, stainless steel vibe for a nice night out we’ve rounded up our top picks perfect for men and for women.
+Whether you’re looking for a sweatproof option for exercising or a sleek, stainless steel vibe for a nice night out, we’ve rounded up our top picks perfect for men and women.
 From brands like Apple, Casetify, Nomad and Pela, you’re sure to find a band that fits all your Apple Watch wearing needs.

 Best Apple Watch bands